-Trigonometry: A Right Triangle Approach, Fifth Edition, by Sullivan & Sullivan.
-The Sierra College bookstore has a custom published version of the text and comes bundled with access to a program called MyMathLab.
-We will not be using MyMathLab in this course so if you have bought the textbook elsewhere and do not have MyMathLab, that is fine.
+Precalculus: Mathematics for Calculus, Seventh Edition, by Stewart, Redlin and Watson.
+The Sierra College bookstore has a custom published version of the text.
+It is identical to the textbook listed, but it is missing the last chapter.
+Since we are not covering the last chapter in the text and the book was cheaper for students if we got it custom published, we decided to make only the custom published version available in the bookstore.
 You will also need a scientific calculator for this course.
 You may not use a graphing calculator or the calculator on your cell phone on any quiz or test.